JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/light_and_heavy_tests.md

 ### LightProjectDescriptor

-When writing a light test, you can specify the project's requirements that you need to have in your test, such as the module type, the configured [SDK](sdk.md), [facets](facet.md), [libraries](library.md), etc.
+When writing a light test, it is possible to specify the requirements of the project used in test, such as the module type, the configured [SDK](sdk.md), [facets](facet.md), [libraries](library.md), etc.
-You do so by extending the [`LightProjectDescriptor`](%gh-ic%/platform/testFramework/src/com/intellij/testFramework/LightProjectDescriptor.java) class and returning your project descriptor (usually stored in `static final` field) from `getProjectDescriptor()`.
+It is done by extending the [`LightProjectDescriptor`](%gh-ic%/platform/testFramework/src/com/intellij/testFramework/LightProjectDescriptor.java) class and returning the project descriptor (usually stored in `static final` field) from `getProjectDescriptor()`.

 Before executing each test, the project instance will be reused if the test case returns the same project descriptor as the previous one or recreated if the descriptor is different (`equals() = false`).

 ## Heavy Tests

-> If you need to set up a multi-module project for your tests, you **must** write a heavy test.
+> If a test requires a multi-module project, using a heavy test is **required**.
 >
 {style="note"}